 - 5a.
-Foundation Allowance for Professional Student Support Services (WVC §18-9A-8): Step 5 of the PSSP identifies school counselors and school nurses as professional student support personnel and funds the number of these personnel employed during the 2007-08 year at the same percentages as the number of professional educators employed that are State Aid eligible as to funded, increases the allowance by 0.5% per year through the year 2012-13, and requires that the additional positions for counselors that may be created as a result of the 0.5% increase per year shall be assigned to schools where the counselor can (1) enhance student achievement; (2) provide early intervention for students in grades pre-kindergarten through five; and (3) enhance student development and career readiness.
-For the 2013-14 year and all years thereafter, the allowance for professional student support personnel is to be the same amount as for the 2012-13 year. - 5b.
-Foundation Allowance for RESAs (WVC §18-9A-8a): Step 5 also provides an allowance for the regional education service agencies (RESAs) equal to 0.63% of the total allowance provided under Step 1, limited to \$3,690,750.
-The allowance is allocated to each RESA, according to State Board Policy, on the following basis; 60% is distributed equally among the eight RESAs and the remaining 40% is distributed to each RESA according to the net enrollment of the school districts served by the RESA. - 6.
-Foundation Allowance for Other Current Expenses, Substitute Salary Costs and Faculty Senates (WVC §18-9A-9): Step 6 of the PSSP provides an allowance to each school district for other current expenses, substitute salary costs and faculty senates the sum of the following: - (a) For current expense, 10% of the total allowance for the salary allowances under steps 1, 2 and 5; distribution is made to each district proportionally based on the average of each district's average daily attendance for the preceding year and the district's second month net enrollment; - (b) For substitute salary costs of professional educators or current expense, 2.5% of the computed allowance for salary allowances under steps 1 and 5; distribution is made to each district proportionally based on the number of professional educators respectively authorized; - (c) For substitute salary costs of service personnel or current expense, 2.5% of the computed allowance for salaries for service personnel; distribution is made to each district proportionally based on the number of service personnel respectively authorized; - (d) For expenditure by faculty senates for academic materials, supplies and equipment used in instructional programs, \$200 multiplied by the number of professional instructional and student support personnel employed.
-School districts are required to forward the allowance to each school during the month of September of each year. - 7a.
+Foundation Allowance for Professional Student Support Services (WVC §18-9A-8): Step 5 of the PSSP identifies school counselors and school nurses as professional student support personnel.
+There are no funding ratios for professional student support personnel (SSP) school counselors and school nurses.
+Instead, the allowance for professional student support personnel is the same amount as for the 2012-13 year, which was restated for the 2016-17 year.
+The number of personnel funded by that fixed allowance amount is computed by dividing the district's allowance by the district's average state-funded professional student support personnel salary. - 5b.
+Foundation Allowance for RESAs (WVC §18-9A-8a): Due to the passage of HB 2711 during the 2017 legislative session, the allowance previously provided under Step 5 for the regional education service agencies (RESAs) equal was eliminated.
+The RESAs will therefore receive no state aid funding for the 2017-18 school year.
+Previously, the RESA allowance was calculated as 0.63% of the total allowance provided under Step 1, limited to \$3,690,750.
+The allowance was allocated to each RESA, according to State Board Policy, on the following basis; 60% was distributed equally among the eight RESAs and the remaining 40% was distributed to each RESA according to the net enrollment of the school districts served by the RESA. - 6.
+Foundation Allowance for Other Current Expenses, Substitute Salary Costs and Faculty Senates (WVC §18-9A-9): Step 6 of the PSSP provides an allowance to each school district for other current expenses, substitute salary costs and faculty senates, which is the sum of the following: - (a) For current expense, 10% of the total allowance for the salary allowances under steps 1, 2 and 5; distribution is made to each district proportionally based on the average of each district's average daily attendance for the preceding year and the district's second month net enrollment; - Note: The Step 6a calculation was modified with the passage of HB 2561 during the 2017 legislative session and the revised calculations will be in place beginning with the calculation of 2018-19 state aid funding.
+The new methodology is based on the average square footage per student and the average operations and maintenance expenditures per square foot. - (b) For substitute salary costs of professional educators or current expense, 2.5% of the computed allowance for salary allowances under steps 1 and 5; distribution is made to each district proportionally based on the number of professional educators respectively authorized; - (c) For substitute salary costs of service personnel or current expense, 2.5% of the computed allowance for salaries for service personnel under Step 2; distribution is made to each district proportionally based on the number of service personnel respectively authorized; - (d) For expenditure by faculty senates for academic materials, supplies and equipment used in instructional programs, \$200 multiplied by the number of professional instructional and student support personnel employed.
+School districts are required to forward the allowance to each school during the month of September of each year.

+7a.
 Foundation Allowance for the Improvement of Instructional Programs (WVC §18-9A-10): Step 7a of the PSSP provides an allowance to each school district for the improvement of instructional programs.
-The amount to be appropriated for the year is the amount appropriated for the preceding year plus 10% of the growth in local share over the previous year (prior to the 2014-15 year the amount had been 15% of the growth in local share).
-Step 7a funds are to be used to improve instructional programs according to a plan submitted to the State Board for approval.
+The amount appropriated each year is the amount appropriated for the preceding year plus 10% of the growth in local share.
+Step 7a funds are to be used to improve instructional programs in accordance to a plan developed by each county board and submitted to the State Board for approval.